chainHero/heroes-service/README.md

 ### d.
 Fabric SDK Go

 Finally, we install the Hyperledger Fabric SDK Go that will allow us to easily communicate with the Fabric framework.
-To avoid issue with new commit in the master branch, we will checkout the commit version of the SDK when we writting this tutorial.
+To avoid versions issues, we directly checkout a specific commit that works with the following tutorial.

 ```
 cd $GOPATH/src/github.com/hyperledger && \